 "This is Admiral Perry, Galactic Fleet Command.
 Earth is under attack from intergalactic vessels and beings of unknown origin; planetary damage and casualties extensive; global defenses have been insufficient to repel invaders.
 All fleet combat vessels are to cease and desist current operations and set a course for immediate return to earth.
-Maintain open communication on secure channels for updates and briefings regarding Galactic and Space Ship offensive strategies."
+Maintain open communication on secure channels for updates and briefings regarding Galactic Fleet and Starship offensive strategies."
 End of message.

 The crew was stunned into silence by the content of the message.
 Before the Captain had a chance to respond to their overwhelming shock, Beta turned quickly toward Foxwell.

 "Captain, I've completed my analysis of the data collected from the Vorcian displays," she said hurriedly.